naofireblade/homebridge-weather-plus/README.md

 ## Configuration

 Below are explanations for all parameters and examples for all weather apis.
+Most parameters are optional.

 The **key** parameter is the API key that you get by registering for a weather service in the table above.